 Note: For licensee locations that have multiple FEMA regions involved in the exercise evaluation, the inspector will need to determine which FEMA Public Meeting(s) can be attended based on inspection resources, schedules, etc.

-The lead inspector, or alternate, should represent NRC at the FEMA public meeting.
+The lead inspector, or alternate, should represent the NRC at the FEMA public meeting.
 A statement should be made as to the adequacy of exercise conduct from the NRC perspective.
+Potential findings against the licensee’s program (i.e., against the exercise critique) as a result of the inspection should not be announced at the public meeting.

+For a successful demonstration a statement such as:

 ”The preliminary observation of the inspection team is that conduct of the exercise was adequate to demonstrate the licensee’s compliance with the EP Cornerstone Performance Expectation and demonstrates reasonable assurance exists of the licensee’s ability to effectively implement its emergency plan to adequately protect the public health and safety in the event of a radiological emergency.”

+For an unsuccessful demonstration, or for one that a determination has yet to be made (i.e. prior to the exercise, the NRC was made aware of change(s) made to the licensee’s emergency plan that the NRC has not had the opportunity to review) a statement such as:

 “The NRC inspection team was not able to conclude its review of the exercise at this time.
-NRC will continue to review the available information before issuing an official inspection report.”
+The NRC will continue to review the available information before issuing an official inspection report.”

 03.11 Review FEMA-Identified Exercise Deficiencies and Remedial Actions.
 [C1]